Optimal minimax rate of learning nonlocal interaction kernels: Settings and inverse problem in large sample limit

-Examples of $X=(X_1,\ldots,X_N)$ satisfying \ref{Assump:exchangeable}--\ref{Assump:cts} are prevalent in applications.
+Examples of $X=(X_1,\ldots,X_N)$ satisfying \ref{assump:noise-X} \ref{Assump:exchangeable}--\ref{Assump:cts} are prevalent in applications.
 A convenient example is $X$ with i.i.d.~components.
-In particular, when $X$ has i.i.d.~components being uniformly distributed on $[0,1]$, we can compute the joint distribution explicitly further to analyze the inverse problem in the large sample limit as explained in Remark \ref{rmk:compact}; see Section {\rm\ref{sec:unif-X}}.
+In particular, when $X$ has i.i.d.~components being uniformly distributed on $[0,1]$, we can compute the joint distribution explicitly further to analyze the inverse problem in the large sample limit as explained in Remark \ref{rmk:compact} and Appendix \ref{sec:unif-X}.

+Another example is the Euler-Maruyama approximation of the interacting particle system \eqref{eq:model_SDEs} at the initial time.
+Specifically, consider the one-step transition